How to Take Sharper Photos

-Have you ever finished a shoot thinking that your images are perfectly sharp on your LCD screen, only to find that, once they are on your monitor, they aren’t quite as sharp as you thought they were?
+Have you ever finished a shoot thinking that your images are perfectly sharp on your LCD screen, only to find that once they are on your monitor, they aren’t quite as sharp as you thought they were?
 Here are a few tips to help you achieve sharper images.

 We often read that opening your lens as wide as it will go is a best practice because it lets the maximum amount of light into the camera, and creates a blurred background.
 However, this is not always the case, and you might want to try avoiding opening your lens as far as it will go.
 If your lens will open to f/1.4, try stopping it down to f/2.8.
-If you have your lens wide open, you run the risk of having only part of your subject in focus (for example, their eyes will be in sharp focus, but the rest of their face will be slightly blurry) or, if you are shooting more than one person, the person your camera focuses on will be sharp, while the other person (or the rest of the group) will not be sharp.
+If you have your lens wide open, you run the risk of having only part of your subject in focus (for example, their eyes will be in sharp focus, but the rest of their face will be slightly blurry).
+Or, if you are shooting more than one person, the person your camera focuses on will be sharp, while the other person (or the rest of the group) will not.
 Adjusting the aperture just a couple of stops will still let enough light into the camera and create a blurred background, but more of your subject will be sharp.

 Depending on your subject, you will need to adjust your shutter speed accordingly.
 If you have a fast-moving subject, you’ll need a fast shutter speed.
 However, if you are shooting portraits, or your subject has very little movement, you can get away with a slower shutter speed.